klst-de/e-invoice/src/main/resources/doc-en/uncefact-vs-ubl.md

 Compare [UN/CEFACT xml-schemas](https://unece.org/trade/uncefact/xml-schemas) with [OASIS UBL-2.1](https://docs.oasis-open.org/ubl/UBL-2.1.html), see also [CEFeInvoicingWebinar](https://ec.europa.eu/cefdigital/wiki/download/attachments/44893070/CEFeInvoicingWebinar%20v1.00.pdf).

 - UBL was released in 2013 and consists of 62 main business documents defined as xml.
-Each document type has its unique Namespace, there is `UBL-CreditNote-2.1.xsd` or `UBL-Invoice-2.1.xsd` for example
+Each document type has its unique Namespace, there is `UBL-CreditNote-2.1.xsd` or `UBL-Invoice-2.1.xsd` for instance
 - You can find the release date in the xsd-module:

 ```xml